Querent-ai/querent-docs/querent/docs/get-started/installation.md

     </>
 );

-R!AN is designed to be accessible and easy to install across various platforms.
-Below, we outline the primary methods available for installing R!AN.
-For detailed instructions, configuration guidance, or if you encounter any issues during the installation process, please do not hesitate to [contact us](#contact-us).
+R!AN is designed for easy installation across various platforms.
+Below are the primary methods to install R!AN.
+If you need detailed instructions or encounter any issues, please [contact us](#contact-us).

-## Available Installation Methods
+## Installation Methods

-R!AN supports multiple installation methods to accommodate different environments and user preferences:

-- **Manual Download**: Directly download binaries for Linux, Windows, and macOS from our [GitHub releases page](https://github.com/querent-ai/distribution).
+- **Standalone Application (Recommended for Most Users):**: Download and run R!AN as a standalone application with a user-friendly interface.
+Download Linux, Windows, and MacOS from our [product page](https://www.querent.xyz/rian/).
 This method simplifies the process of getting R!AN up and running on your system.
-The latest stable version available is v1.0.1 for different architectures (e.g., aarch64, x86_64), can be downloaded in formats like .tar.gz or .exe.
-- **AppImage Installation**: For Linux users, R!AN is also available as an AppImage, a portable application format.
-Download the latest version from our GitHub releases page.
-This method allows for easy installation without needing superuser privileges.
-More information about AppImage installation can be found [here](https://github.com/AppImage/AppImageKit/wiki/FUSE).
+For more information you can refer to [GitHub releases page](https://github.com/querent-ai/distribution).

-- **Docker Image**:R!AN is available as a Docker image, ideal for users who prefer deploying software in containerized environments.
-Access the latest Docker release on our [R!AN Docker Hub](https://hub.docker.com/r/querent) for details on the available images.
+- **Docker Image**:For containerized environments, use our Docker image available on [R!AN Docker Hub](https://hub.docker.com/r/querent) for details on the available images.

-- **Helm Chart**: Kubernetes users can deploy R!AN using our [Helm chart](https://helm.querent.xyz), facilitating integration into Kubernetes clusters for scalable and manageable deployments.
+- **Helm Chart (Kubernetes)**: Deploy R!AN in Kubernetes clusters using our [Helm chart](https://helm.querent.xyz) for scalable and manageable deployments.

-- **Optional OCR** Support with Tesseract: If your use case requires Optical Character Recognition (OCR), R!AN can optionally be installed with Tesseract for OCR capabilities.
-Tesseract is a powerful open-source OCR engine.
-To integrate Tesseract into R!AN, simply install it as per your operating system’s package management system (e.g., apt for Linux, brew for macOS, or downloading from the official Tesseract project for Windows).
-Follow Tesseract’s official installation guide here.
+- **Optional OCR Support**: If your use case involves processing scanned documents or images containing text, you can enable Optical Character Recognition (OCR) by installing, install Tesseract OCR separately.
+Follow the official [Tesseract’s official installation guide](https://tesseract-ocr.github.io/tessdoc/Installation.html) here.

 ## System Requirements